leenaydvv/market_place_mern_project/README.md

 - Implement user authentication and authorization using JSON web tokens
 - Set up and use React 360 to develop user interfaces with VR capabilities
 - Make your MERN stack applications reliable and scalable with industry best practices

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1839215410) today!

 ---